Cream-colored ceramic dish and cups with brown speckles, a small seashell, and a dried flower on a white cloth.

 There’s a quiet beauty in roughened simplicity, in not overthinking or over complicating, not striving for perfection.

-My ceramics echo this roughened simplicity, this need for perfect imperfection.
-Undone forms, wobbly contours pressed with fingers, unpredictable speckles cast by fire.
-Functional ware with emotion.
-Part of a bigger story to tell.
 A coffee cup is more than a vessel, its form and texture kissed by morning light, casting sleepy shadows across a wooden table.
 A candlestick lights two lovers faces, deep in conversation.

 ˜ Laraloo